tigeryuxu/Myelin/CNN-UNet/README.md

 ## Demo run:
-  ### 1. Run main file and follow directions in "Usage" above
+  ### Run the "main_UNet.py" file by following the directions in "Usage" above
   * when prompted with GUI, select the following folders:
       * "Checkpoint"
       * "Results"
       * "Demo-data"

-  ### 2. Check the results

-## Optional:
- * If want to use your own checkpoint from training, navigate to the folder “Checkpoints” and replace the files with your own checkpoint files.

 ## Troubleshooting:
 1. If program does not run or computer freezes:
     * Check the size of your images.
 If they are larger than 5000 x 5000 pixels, you may need to:
         * move to a computer with RAM > 8 GB
         * crop your image and analyze half of it at a time

+2. If you would like to use your own checkpoint from training:
+    * navigate to the folder “Checkpoints” and replace the files with your own checkpoint files.